Anyaoma/Trading-Sytem-Creation-and-Optimization/05_Determination of Appropriate Exits/README.md

 <img width="989" height="590" alt="image" src="https://github.com/user-attachments/assets/c812f452-311a-4d56-9a98-ac2251684d41" />

 With the MAE graph in percentage terms, we are accounting for the fact that the same dollar movement represents a different percentage change depending on the price level of the market.
+On the left side of fig 5.2, we find more winning trades than losing trades.
+This can be attributed to the fact that winning trades usually dont suffer such big drawdowns as losing trades.
+The best trades are ones that go straight for the win without experiencing any negative open equity.

+The loss diagonal alo referred toas the characteristic line are all losing trades,which represents the biggest drawdowns.